Mds92/MD.BootstrapPersianDateTimePicker/README.md

 Bootstrap 4 version `https://github.com/Mds92/MD.BootstrapPersianDateTimePicker/tree/master-bs4`

 ### Installing:
-First you have to install `Bootstrap 5` and link them to your html file.
+First you have to install `Bootstrap 5` and link it to your html file.

 Now add these files to you html:
 ```html